learnpoint/developer-handbook/javascript.md

 ## Use modern JavaScript

-* Use let and const instead of var.
+* Use let and const instead of var
-* Use fetch insted of XMLHTTPRequest.
+* Use fetch insted of XMLHTTPRequest
-* Use classList instead of className.
+* Use classList instead of className
 * Use querySelector* instead of getElementBy*
-* Use for...of when iterating NodeLists.
+* Use for...of when iterating NodeLists
-* Use arrow syntax when passing functions.
+* Use arrow syntax when passing functions
-* Use map, reduce, forEach, etc on arrays.
+* Use map, reduce, forEach, etc on arrays